getdozer/dozer-samples/sql/README.md

 ```sql
  SELECT A INTO C FROM B;
 ```
-The datatypes and casting compatible with Dozer SQL is described in the [documentation for datatypes and casting](https://getdozer.io/docs/transforming-data/data-types).
+The datatypes and casting compatible with Dozer SQL are described in the [documentation for datatypes and casting](https://getdozer.io/docs/transforming-data/data-types).

-Dozer SQL supports primitive scalar function described in [documentation for scalar functions](https://getdozer.io/docs/transforming-data/scalar-functions).
+Dozer SQL also supports primitive scalar function described in [documentation for scalar functions](https://getdozer.io/docs/transforming-data/scalar-functions).

 ## Table of contents